 Foundation / Corporation

-Grants starting at $5,000 to Iowa, Nebraska, and South Dakota nonprofit organizations for projects in the areas of wildlife, conservation, arts, public broadcasting, or disaster relief.
+Grants to Iowa, Nebraska, and South Dakota nonprofit organizations for projects in the areas of wildlife, conservation, arts, public broadcasting, and disaster relief.
 Applicants must request an invitation to apply prior to submitting a full application.
 The Foundation has a preference for organizations in the Sioux City area.